lukePlawson/pygame_EW200/README.md

 # pygame_EW200

- ## This is a project for my EW200 class... involves a truck and tracks
+ ## This is a project for my EW200 class... involves a truck and tracks for a timed race
+ ##